In a B2B commercial setting, waste collections can occasionally be missed, but what do you do if this happens?

 Carefully selected supplier network

-Today, we work with 38 of the highest rated suppliers across the UK, chosen for their ability to consistently deliver high service standards.
+Today, we work with 38 of the highest-rated suppliers across the UK, chosen for their ability to consistently deliver high service standards.

 How you can help prevent missed bin collections

-- Avoiding obstructions around waste containers
+- Avoid obstructions around your bins

 If you are a current customer and have a missed collection, get in touch via phone, email, webchat or by reporting it in the portal.